 Begin by swirling the wine to allow the wine to capture some oxygen and produce a rounded fragrance.
 Using several short sniffs above the rim of the glass, you can pick up on notes which suggest if the wine is vinegary, fruity, botanical, earthy or reminiscent of the barrel aromas.
 A musty-smelling wine is a clear sign of corking which is not rectifiable.

-Now you’ve had an opportunity to observe the wine through sight and smell, taking a sip and suck it over and around your tongue so that the wine is aerated and glides over all areas of your taste buds to help you get a full picture of the flavours.
+Now you’ve had an opportunity to observe the wine through sight and smell, take a sip and draw the wine over your tastebuds, gently allowing air in at the same time so that the wine is aerated and gives you a full picture of the flavours.
 You can confirm whether your flavour predictions were correct and also ascertain further depth to the characteristics of the wine:

 Well-balanced wines have basic flavours in even proportions to avoid the wine being too sour, sugary, astringent, bitter or not acidic enough.